Madhya Pradesh

 Madhya Pradesh (/ˌmɑːdjə prəˈdɛʃ/; /hi/; lit.
 'Central Province') is a state in central India.
 Its capital is Bhopal.
-Other major cities includes Indore, Gwalior, Ujjain, Jabalpur and Sagar.
+Other major cities include Indore, Gwalior, Jabalpur, Chhindwara and Sagar.
 Madhya Pradesh is the second largest Indian state by area and the fifth largest state by population with over 72 million residents.
-It borders the states of Rajasthan to the northwest, Uttar Pradesh to the northeast, Chhattisgarh to the east, Maharashtra to the south, Gujarat to the west.
+It borders the states of Rajasthan to the northwest, Uttar Pradesh to the northeast, Chhattisgarh to the east, Maharashtra to the south and Gujarat to the west.